-Rush University System for Health ("Rush") is a nationally-recognized system anchored by Rush University Medical Center ("RUMC") located in the Illinois Medical District, with additional hospitals in Aurora (Rush Copley Medical Center) and Oak Park ("ROPH"), ambulatory surgical treatment centers, its newly approved Ambulatory Care Building, and more than 30 clinical locations across the Chicago area.
-Rush is consistently recognized for exceptional patient care, education, research, and community partnerships.
+Rush University System for Health ("RUSH") is a nationally-recognized system anchored by Rush University Medical Center ("RUMC") located in the Illinois Medical District, with additional hospitals in Aurora (Rush Copley Medical Center) and Oak Park ("ROPH"), ambulatory surgical treatment centers, a new Ambulatory Care Building, an under construction Rush Specialty Hospital ("RSH") and more than 30 clinical locations across the Chicago area.
+RUSH is consistently recognized for exceptional patient care, education, research, and community partnerships.